H&M: Recycling, circulation, and waste

-Starting in February 2013, H&M began offering patrons a voucher in exchange for used garments.
+In February 2013, H&M began offering patrons a voucher in exchange for used clothing.
 Donated garments were to be processed by I:CO, a retailer that repurposes and recycles used clothing with the goal of creating a zero waste economy.
 The initiative is similar to an April 2012 clothes-collection voucher program launched by Marks & Spencer in partnership with Oxfam.